 Jason Bakery (City Bowl)

 The captain of all things decadent creates new wonders daily in his Bree Street lair.
 They might include broekies (the world’s most delicious brownie cookies), peanut butter maple bacon croissants or crayfish and mac and cheese pies.
 Gun-metal grey, chalkboards, golden vinyl croissants – and invariably queues – mark the spot.
+He recently opened a new restaurant on Loop, called Bar Dough.

 The Kitchen (Woodstock)